One-Step Diffusion-Based Image Compression with Semantic Distillation: Methodology

 Recent work~\cite{jia2024generative} suggests that the categorical distributed hyperprior with vector quantization (VQ) can capture semantic information.
-Building on this insight, OneDC replaces textual prompts with categorical hyperprior $\hat{z}$ as semantic guidance for the diffusion model.
-Specifically, we adopt finite scalar quantization (FSQ)~\cite{mentzer2023finite}, a simpler and more effective quantization scheme than VQ~\cite{esser2021taming}, to learn a categorical $\hat{z}$ with semantic information.
+Building on this insight, OneDC replaces textual prompts with the categorical hyperprior $\hat{z}$ as semantic guidance for the diffusion model.
+To compress the hyperprior, we adopt finite scalar quantization (FSQ)~\cite{mentzer2023finite}, a simpler yet more effective alternative to VQ~\cite{esser2021taming}, to learn a categorical $\hat{z}$ with semantic information.
 The hyperprior $z$ is compressed into 7 channels with 4 quantization levels each, yielding an equivalent codebook size of 16,384.
 At a $64\times$ spatial downsampling, this design results in a bitrate of just 0.0034 bpp, incurring very low transmission overhead.
+To substitute for text embeddings, we introduce a semantic decoder $h_{sem}$ that transforms the quantized hyperprior $\hat{z}$ into a semantic context $c \in \mathbb{R}^{B \times N \times D}$, where $N=H' \times W'$ is the flattened spatial shape and $D$ is the embedding dimension.
+This context is injected into the cross-attention layers of the one-step diffusion U-Net, replacing the textual embeddings used in the original design.
+In each cross-attention layer, the input latent feature $f_{in}$ serves as the query, while the semantic context $c$ provides both keys and values:

-Our method offers three key advantages: (1) As shown in Fig.~\ref{fig:2}, conditioning the one-step diffusion model on categorical hyperprior tokens yields more accurate reconstructions than using text prompts, validating the effectiveness of hyperprior-derived semantic guidance.
-(2) The 64$\times$ downsampled hyperprior has a large receptive field while preserving spatial locality, effectively balancing global-local semantic expression.
-(3) Unlike separately trained text encoders \cite{radford2021learning}, our approach enables end-to-end optimization of semantic guidance, allowing the hyperprior to adapt jointly with the diffusion model for improved content alignment.
+where $d_k$ denotes the dimensionality of the key vectors and $f_{out}$ is the output feature of the cross-attention layer.
+This design enables every spatial location in the latent to attend adaptively to semantically relevant tokens, strengthening content alignment.
+Compared with text conditioning, hyperprior-based guidance offers three advantages: (1) As shown in Fig.~\ref{fig:2}, conditioning the one-step diffusion model on categorical hyperprior tokens yields more faithful reconstructions than using text prompts, validating their effectiveness as semantic guidance.
+(2) The $64\times$ downsampled hyperprior provides a large receptive field while retaining spatial locality, thereby offering a more balanced global–local semantics compared to purely global text embeddings.
+(3) Unlike separately trained text encoders \cite{radford2021learning}, our approach enables end-to-end optimization of semantic guidance, allowing the hyperprior to adapt jointly with the diffusion model for improved content expression.